 4. Gloving

+With Assistance:

+4.1 If there is a scrubbed technologist to help, they should extend the open glove toward you, protecting their hands on the sterile side of the glove.
+Slip your hand into the open glove.

+4.2 Once one hand is gloved, use a finger of the gloved hand to help stretch the glove open and onto the ungloved hand.
+Ensure that your non-sterile hands don’t touch their sterile gloves at any point.

+Solo:

-4.1 Gripping the glove packet through the gown, open it and lay it flat on the table.
+4.3 Gripping the glove packet through the gown, open it and lay it flat on the sterile field.
 This can be done by lifting both corners open and folding them under at the same time.

-4.2 Grab the right glove with the left hand, and lay the glove palm down over the cuff of the gown, with the fingers of the glove facing toward you.
+4.4 Grab the right glove with the left hand, and lay the glove palm down over the cuff of the gown, with the fingers of the glove facing toward you.